gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption said.

 "Hey," she said back.
-He had slicked down his fur again the way some of the older goats did.
+He had slicked down his fur the way some of the older goats did.
 It made them look tough,
-but on Gumption—she stifled a sigh.
+but—she stifled a sigh.
+He just looked like he'd been caught in a rainstorm.

+She would have told him that six months ago, but he'd changed since the bot attack.
-It had taken him a long time to heal after the attack.
+It had taken him a long time for his ribs to heal.
 Once he was back on his feet he had started using the punching bag in Zeke Bear's barn and doing militia drills with an old pike.
-She had hoped they would spend time together that summer, just the two of them, but "together" seemed to be the last thing on his mind.
+And while they still saw each other almost every day, her half-admitted hope that they would do more than play checkers and read the same books were still just hopes.

 Gumption jerked his chin at the mailbot.
 "Anything for you?"

 She was about to say, "No," when Able called her name.
-She traded a glass penny for a letter in a plain brown envelope with "Miz Madalena Roo, Resident in Rusty Bridge" written in strong square letters on its front.
+She traded a glass penny for a letter in a plain brown envelope with "Miz Madalena Roo, Rusty Bridge" written on its front in strong, square letters.

 Maddy took a slow breath.
 "Well?
 Aren't you gonna open it?"